hanjabbo/SWE_Anyconnect_AMP_SecureX_Orchestration/README.md

 ![alt text](https://github.com/aligarci/swc_amp_securex_orchestration/blob/master/steps.png)

-1. Device initiate a suspicious behavior
+1. Device initiate a suspicious behavior (The device monitored by Stealthwatch, has AMP and Anyconnect installed)
-2. SWC triggers an alert on this communication and sends a notification to the admin
+2. SWE triggers an alarm and send it to Threat Resposne as an incident
-3. Action Orchestrator (AO) parsing constantly email events.
+3. SecureX Orcehstrator parse the incident details, indulding IP and time frame
-4. When the alarm email is received, it will trigger the response workflow
+5. SecureX Orcehstrator query Stealthwatch for the flows and process hashes involved in the communication occuring at that time frame from that specific IP.
-5. Parsing of endpoint IP from email
+6. Find AMP Identified (GUID) assosiated with the IP that is the source of the malicious behavior
-6. Find AMP GUID that is the source of the malicious behavior
+7. Block the Process Hashes extracted from SWE, using AMP
-7. Isolate host with AMP GUID
+7. Isolate host with AMP
-8. Send a message to a webex teams room notifying about the endpoint isolation
+8. Send a message to a webex teams room notifying about the endpoint isolation and the proceess hashes blocking

 ![alt text](https://github.com/aligarci/swc_amp_securex_orchestration/blob/master/webex_teams.png)